simonedbarber/admin/README.md

 func (u User) GetID() uint
 ```

-Then enable group permission in admin
+Then enable group permission in admin.
+IMPORTANT: resources registered later than this, will not be managed by group permission system.
+So call this function after all the resources that you want to managed by group are registered

 ```go
 // adm is a qor admin instance
 // InitUserSelectorRes(adm) returns an *admin.Resource of user for selector, an example attached below